 If you get stuck trying to make your molecular model, have a look at our hints and tips pdf in the downloads section below.
 This provides a step-by-step guide, which could be handy when trying to get the right bond angles around your atoms.

 When you are done we would love to see your creative masterpieces!
-Why not upload a picture of your model to our our open Padlet (we have included some examples from previous courses to help inspire you) or use the Twitter hashtag #FLchemistry, to reveal how you got on.
+Why not upload a picture of your model to our our open Padlet (we have included some examples from previous courses to help inspire you) or use the Twitter or Instagram #FLchemistry, to reveal how you got on.
 Also, let us know how you got on with the task using the comments section below.

 If you need any guidance on using the Padlet, then further information is available – we would very much like for everyone to feel part of the learning community, so look forward to seeing your contributions.

 For your safety it is advised not to eat any part of the molecular model you have made at any stage of the experiment (unhygienic handling of foods may result in contamination).
 Dispose of the samples into a general waste bin.
 Take appropriate precautions when using cocktail sticks – or other sharp objects – to ensure you do not injure yourself.